Name: Liddy Fee: $750 Location: Taiwan

 Fear for Adult Men: 2/5 Shy and might flinch lightly when touched.
 Does not actively approach and seek affection.
 Accepts petting if the man is mild mannered and respectful.
 Fear for Strangers: 2/5 Shy and might flinch lightly when touched.
 Does not actively approach and seek affection.
 Accepts petting if the man is mild mannered and respectful.
 Fear for Traffic: 2/5 Jumps slightly when encountering large and loud vehicles and/or devices.
 Recovers within 10 minutes.

-Activity Level: 3/5 Medium energy – needs at least 2 hours per day of combination of intense exercise and leisure walks Velcro Level: 3/5 Enjoy cuddling and would actively seeks it.
+Activity Level: 3/5 Medium energy – needs at least 2 hours per day of combination of intense exercise and leisure walks Velcro Level: 4/5 Enjoy cuddling and would actively seek it.
 Secure if the handler leaves.
 Prey Drive: 2/5 Low prey drive – runs around sometimes for fun but it is for the love of running and playing and not to kill

-Although Liddy is shy with people, she is quite assertive with dogs.
+Although Liddy is shy with people, she is assertive with dogs.
 She is not afraid of telling other dog guests off if they are being rude or just visiting.
 She does so by light growling and pawing.
 Light pushing and directing can correct this behaviour.
-She can settle within 5 minutes.
-She does guard her food with new dogs and/or dogs she does not trust.
-After she gets to know them, she shares well.
+With experienced handling, she can settle as soon as 5 minutes.
+She guarded her food with new dogs and/or dogs she did not trust in Taiwan – however, she does not exhibit this behaviour in Vancouver.

 Liddy has been generally healthy since rescue.
 She had a hygroma removed on her right front leg on September 30th 2021 and it has not reoccured since.
 At time of rescue she was positive for canine ehrlichia, which is also treated and retested negative.
 Liddy is up to date with all her vaccinations including DAPP, Lepto, CoV 1&2, Lyme, and rabies.
 She has completed full chemistry panel, CBC, and passed 6 tickborn disease combo, 4Dx test including heartworm screening.
 She is also dewormed regularly, including fleas and ticks, internal deworming and heartworm prevention.
 In addition, she has completed hip x-rays to screen for any hip related issues and screened for patellar luxation.